 - For more information about how to upgrade an ECS instance, see Upgrade the instance types of subscription instances and Change the instance type of a pay-as-you-go instance.

 - For more information about how to release an ECS instance, see Release an instance.

-- If a VPC network contains an ECS instance that belongs to one of the following instance families, you cannot configure the advanced features for the VPC network.
+- If a VPC contains an ECS instance that belongs to one of the following instance families, you cannot configure advanced features for the VPC.